All students take the same units in Year 1, although the projects will vary in the Visual Narrative unit focusing their proposed pathway specialism.

 Contextual and Theoretical Studies 3

-This unit is a culmination of the Contextual and Theoretical Studies component of the course. the subject of the work will be based on a written proposal and research produced at the end of the second year -it can be directly linked to other Year 3 units.
+This unit is the culmination of the Contextual and Theoretical Studies component of the course.
+The subject of the work will be based on a written proposal and research produced at the end of the second year – it can be directly linked to other Year 3 Units.

 Information provided by the University is accurate at the time of first publication.
 Courses, however, remain subject to change.
 Changes may be necessary to improve the quality of educational services, in order to meet the latest requirements of a commissioning or accrediting body, in order to bring course content in line with best practice activities across the Higher Education sector, in response to student feedback, and/or due to a lack of student demand for certain units or options.

 Events may arise outside of the reasonable control of the University which lead to changes to courses.
 Such events may include industrial action, civil disorder, severe weather, and changes in applicable laws and/or safety requirements.

 If you have accepted a place on a course, we shall notify you of any changes as soon as reasonably practicable.